ebelinski/swiftly/_guides/async-await.md

 ### Calling async functions with `await`

-Async functions need to be awaited with `await`:
+Async function calls need to be awaited with `await`:

 ```swift
 // These will execute sequentially.
 Once getGames() finishes, getPlayers() will start, and so on.